gvwilson/sensibleadventures/coriandel/coriandel.md

 "But, Sehdie!"
 Cathé threw Kerrem a look.
 "We have to go!
 We'll be in trouble if we're late!"

-"Not yet," I repeated firmly.
+"Not *yet*," I repeated firmly.
 I gathered my robe around my legs.

-Well, she fussed, and her houseman fussed, and my other friends fussed, but I wasn't going to be fussed, not then.
-People around us started hissing, "Usti!
-Usti!" which Kerrem explained is what Darpani say to make their animals sit.
-So they sat and fretted through two more fights until the judge bellowed, "A challenge!
+Well, she fussed, and her houseman fussed, and everyone fussed, but for once I wasn't going to be fussed.
+People around us started hissing, "*Usti!* *Usti!*" which Kerrem told me was something Darpani say to make their animals sit.
+So they sat and fussed through two more bouts until the judge bellowed, "A challenge!
 For a lady!"

 Well, the crowd liked that, even before they heard who the challenger was.
 For a moment I thought no one would take him up on it, but another duelist stepped out of the stalls and saluted.
+He was a northerner, pale-skinned and long-haired.
+"A caravan guard down from Vaarda, lost his wages at the race track," Kerrem said, consulting a little notebook he had taken out of his sleeve.
+"He'll be hoping to earn a few coins, but what he really wants is to catch the eye of some merchant and get hired to go back north."

+I arched an eyebrow at him.
+"Do you keep notes on *all* the pretty young men?"
+I asked.

+I thought he would blush, but instead he nodded seriously.
+"Every one that Vurt might go up against."

-He was a northerner, pale-skinned and long-haired, a mercenary or perhaps a caravan guard hoping to earn a few coins or find a new employer.
-He and Vurt took their places on the starting boards.
+The northerner and Vurt took their places on the starting boards.
 My heart was pounding.
 No one had ever fought for me before.
-Oh, I mean, there had been fistfights to see who could pour my punch at picnics---Cathé and the others had told me all about it.
-They were jealous, but proud too, just like my aunt was proud of my posture and enunciation.
-Saints, my enunciation.
-I felt like a featherless parrot sometimes, reciting poetry over and over while she corrected the trill of my R's and the shush of my Th's.
+Oh, I mean, there had been a poetry duel once to see who could pour my punch at a picnic.
+Cathé and the others had been jealous, but proud too, just like my aunt was proud of my posture and enunciation.

 But no one had ever fought a challenge for me in the *umram*.
 It was like something out of a ballad.
 I sat right on the edge of the bench, my hands